 The Legal Services’ Articling Program has been in place for over 30 years and more than a third of our current complement of lawyers have articled with Legal Services, including the current City Solicitor, David White, who articled with the former Region of Ottawa-Carleton in 1995.

 Our practice areas and services include:

 - Administrative Law

 The City of Ottawa – A Variety of Careers … A Diversity of People

-In 2017, for the sixth consecutive year, the City of Ottawa was named one of Canada's Best Diversity Employers in a competition that recognizes organizations for their exceptional workplace diversity and inclusion programs.
+In 2020, the City of Ottawa was named one of Canada's Best Diversity Employers in a competition that recognizes organizations for their exceptional workplace diversity and inclusion programs.
 This recognition reflects the City's dedication to establishing a qualified workforce that reflects the diverse community that it serves and to create a work environment where everyone is treated fairly, respectfully and with dignity.
 The City Clerk and Solicitor Department demonstrates its commitment to diversity and inclusion by providing a supportive work environment and a culture that encourages applications from women, aboriginal peoples, racialized people, persons with disabilities and people who identify as lesbian, gay, bi-sexual, trans-sexual or questioning (LGBTQ).

 Articling with City of Ottawa Legal Services

 The City of Ottawa’s Legal Services Articling Program provides Articling Law Students with an opportunity to work within a broad range of practice areas and instructs students in the professional responsibilities of being a lawyer.
 The program also meets the overall departmental objective of providing clients with quality legal services in a timely manner.